Introducing 5th Gen AMD EPYC Server CPUs

 Maximizing GPU Acceleration

 The AMD EPYC™ 9005 family includes options that are optimized to be host-CPUs for GPU-enabled systems to help increase performance on select AI workloads and improve the ROI of each GPU server.
-For example, a high frequency AMD EPYC 9575F processor powered server with 8x GPUs delivers up to 20% greater system performance than a server with Intel Xeon 8592+ processors as the host CPU with the same 8x GPUs running Llama3.1-70B.4
+For example, in geomean inference performance tests across 8 models and 4 use cases, a high‑frequency AMD EPYC 9575F CPU-based server with 8 GPUs delivers up to 13% faster time‑to‑first‑token and 6.6% higher overall inference throughput than an equivalent 8 GPU server powered by Intel Xeon 6960P CPUs.4,5,6

 Learn how 5th Generation AMD EPYC processors help drive efficiency and performance for AI across the data center.
 From creating space and power in your data center, to running inference directly on the CPU to improving performance on GPUs, AMD EPYC processors advance enterprise AI to new heights